The 19 Best Travel Shoes That Reviewers Say You Can Walk All Day In

 Best Casual Sneaker: Allbirds Wool Runner

 Allbirds' superfine merino wool sneakers give you the best of both worlds with the feel of a slipper and the look of a sneaker.
 You get all the coziness of wool without any of the scratchiness.
 Plus, the outsole's unique "S-curve" was designed to distribute your weight more naturally, making them equally as supportive as they are soft.
 According to one reviewer, it's great for anyone who is "on their feet 90 percent of the day."
 If you're usually a half-size, the brand recommends sizing up.
 Also, if you generally find you need more arch support for long days spent on your feet, we recommend replacing the insole with a podiatrist-recommended insert, like the Superfeet Premium Green Insoles.

 Best Comfortable Flat: Everlane Day Glove Flat

 Save precious suitcase space with a shoe that can take you from day to night.
 Everlane — one of Angelina Jolie's go-to brands for travel shoes — makes this modern Day Glove flat with buttery, molds-to-your-foot leather that pairs well with jeans, skirts, business attire, and beyond.
-They've even got durable rubber soles for slip-free grip and side vents to keep your feet from overheating.
+They've even got durable rubber soles for a slip-free grip and side vents to keep your feet from overheating.
 Plenty of reviewers vouched for its out-of-the-box comfort, as well as its durability.
 "I wear these so often and always keep an older pair in my tote just in case," one shopper wrote.
 "These shoes are so well made.
 Mine have been in rain, snow, sleet, and hail and all look great."